mbabynames search ✿

 Caoimhe Maeve

-Put "noble and strong" next to "intoxicating" and you get a name that feels considered.
+Put "gentle, beautiful" next to "intoxicating" and you get a name that feels considered.
 Caoimhe Maeve works on paper and out loud.
 Both single-syllable.
 Caoimhe Maeve is short, punchy, and easy to say.

 Caoimhe Grace

-Put "noble and strong" next to "grace, elegance" and you get a name that feels considered.
+Put "gentle, beautiful" next to "grace, elegance" and you get a name that feels considered.
 Caoimhe Grace works on paper and out loud.
 The hard G in Grace gives a clean break after Caoimhe's open vowel ending.

 Caoimhe Rose

-Caoimhe ("noble and strong") with Rose ("rose flower").
+Caoimhe ("gentle, beautiful") with Rose ("rose flower").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Both single-syllable.
 Caoimhe Rose is short, punchy, and easy to say.

 Flowing and rhythmic